Here is your ACN-Approved Healthy City Guide to the best vibrant living Toronto has to offer!

 iQ Food Co.: There are a lot of reasons why iQ Food Co is special – they pride themselves on putting seasonality and sustainability at the forefront of their menus, almost everything they serve is made daily in-house by their teams, they place a large emphasis on local and organic produce, and their Executive Chef and Partner, Christine Flynn, is a Culinary Nutrition Expert!
 The menu at iQ Foods is inspired by what’s in season with a goal of creating food that’s delicious, vibrant and nourishing.

 Impact Kitchen: I don’t spend a lot of time downtown or in the East End, but when I make a rare visit, Impact Kitchen is on the list.
 Co-founder Josh Broun was a personal trainer and nutrition expert who noticed a gap in the marketplace for healthy places to eat and drink.
-They carry health-promoting foods with a focus on organic, local, ethically sourced ingredients and I love that you see a list of their local suppliers and farmers right beside their menu.
+They carry health-promoting foods with a focus on organic, local, ethically sourced ingredients and I love that they provide a list of their local suppliers and farmers.
 While they have a variety of meals that span breakfast, lunch, dinner and snacks, you should definitely try the banana bread no matter the time of day – it’s the best best best!

-LIVE Organic Food Bar: LIVE is one of the few fully organic spots in the city and for that, it wins an award in my heart.
+LIVE Organic Food Bar: LIVE is one of the few fully organic spots in the city and for that it wins an award in my heart.
 Their brunch is off the hook and in the summer, their patio is the place to be.
-Since I’m one of those people that would sooner order four appetizers than one main, I recommend the Raw Combo platter because than you actually get to taste four different meals.
+Since I’m one of those people that would sooner order four appetizers than one main, I recommend the Raw Combo platter because then you actually get to taste four different meals.
 Basically, this is the kind of spot you could dine at for brunch, lunch or dinner and order something completely different and awesome each time.
 Be sure to save room for dessert.
 The raw vegan cheesecakes?
 Best.
 Ever.